 This report summarizes the results of a collaborative effort focused on the identification of potential regional bikeways within Orange County's Supervisorial Districts 1 and 2.
+This effort is funded with a federal grant received by the Orange County Council of Governments, with a 20% local match provided by the Orange County Transportation Authority (OCTA).

-The Orange County Transportation Authority (OCTA) develops the Commuter Bikeways Strategic Plan (CBSP) every five years which outlines OCTA's roles in bikeways planning.
+The OCTA develops the countywide Commuter Bikeways Strategic Plan (CBSP) which outlines OCTA's roles in bikeways planning.
 These include:

-- Suggesting regional priorities for optimal use by local jurisdictions - Assisting in coordinating plans between jurisdictions - Providing planning and design guidelines; and - Participating in outreach efforts to encourage bicycle commuting
+- Suggesting regional priorities for optimal use by local jurisdictions; - Assisting in coordinating plans between jurisdictions; - Providing planning and design guidelines; and - Participating in outreach efforts to encourage bicycle commuting.

-The Regional Bikeways Planning effort led by OCTA plans to expand upon the 2009 OCTA CBSP to identify potential regional bikeway improvements.
-While this planning process has been initiated and coordinated by OCTA, local jurisdictions will bring projects from concept to construction.
+The Regional Bikeways Planning effort led by OCTA is expanding upon the 2009 OCTA CBSP to identify potential regional bikeway improvements.
+While this planning process has been initiated and coordinated by OCTA, local jurisdictions will bring projects from concept to construction, through coordination with Caltrans and OCTA as needed.